input-output-hk/catalyst-ci/actions/discover/README.md

 ## Setup

-This action assumes the [CLI](../../cli) provided by this repositoriy has been downloaded and is accessible via `$PATH`.
+This action assumes the [CLI](../../cli) provided by this repository has been downloaded and is accessible via `$PATH`.
 You can use the [install action](../install/) to automate this process.

 ## Inputs